 Various segments such as life sciences, medical devices, biotechnology, pharmaceutical and diagnostics have been attracting foreign players to the country for both collaboration as well as investment purposes.
 All the same, it is crucial that foreign companies wanting to penetrate the Indian healthcare market understand ground realities and existing trends besides identifying the most appropriate business model and suitable target segment relevant to their offering.

 Growing population, increasing affordability, comparative cheaper treatment costs as opposed to the West and medical tourism thereof, increased health insurance penetration, increased patient awareness, out-of-the-box thinking by healthcare players for better operations, government opening up its arms to Public Private Partnership (PPP) and even providing tax holidays will be the key factors to look out for to drive the future of healthcare in India.

-About 50 per cent of spending on in-patient beds is for lifestyle diseases; this has increased the demand for specialized care.
-The Indian home healthcare market is estimated to reach the value of US$ 15 to 16 billion by 2020.
+About 50% of spending on in-patient beds is for lifestyle diseases; this has increased the demand for specialized care.
+The Indian home healthcare market is estimated to reach the value of USD 15 to 16 billion by 2020.